ECTS

 Faculty of Science

-This teaching unit is designed to provide a general context for understanding the Earth sciences and biology, while taking into account the fields of the Humanities and Social Sciences.
+This teaching unit is designed to provide a general context for understanding Earth sciences and biology, while also taking into account the fields of humanities and social sciences.
 Today's Earth is not detached from its past.
-To understand the impacts of environmental and climatic transformations on planet Earth, a diachronic (long time, change over time) and synchronic (spatial variations) approach is required.
+To understand the impacts of environmental and climatic transformations on planet Earth, a diachronic (long-term, change over time) and synchronic (spatial variations) approach is necessary.

-Accordingly, this EU presents the history of the Earth through geological time.
-It discusses the structure, composition and processes of the Earth.
-Issues, concerns and problems related to natural hazards are also included.
-The lessons will also provide students with the necessary grounding to understand the societal issues surrounding climate and environmental questions.
-The spin-offs of this course are essential for the well-being of tomorrow's society, enabling us to train young citizens or future workers capable of analyzing, criticizing and thinking about past, present and future environmental and climate issues, and of participating in decision-making in societal debates on environmental risks.
-This course has therefore been designed by teacher-researchers from different scientific fields (Earth and Water Sciences, Ecology, Philosophy, Political Science), demonstrating that approaches ranging from the fundamental to the operational are necessary.
+Consequently, this EU presents the history of the Earth through geological time.
+It discusses the structure, composition, and processes of the Earth.
+Issues, concerns, and problems related to natural hazards are also included.
+It will also include lessons that provide students with the necessary foundations to understand the societal challenges surrounding climate and environmental issues.
+The benefits of this course unit are essential for the well-being of tomorrow's society, enabling the training of young citizens or future workers who are capable of analyzing, critiquing, and thinking about past, present, and future environmental and climate issues, and participating in decision-making in societal debates dealing with environmental risks.
+This course unit was therefore designed by teacher-researchers from different scientific fields (Earth and Water Sciences, Ecology, Philosophy, Political Science), demonstrating that approaches ranging from fundamental to operational are necessary.

 The Earth and its resources